 Entering into a relationship with someone with a narcissistic personality can have a devastating impact on your life.
-A narcissist is self-centered and never cares about their partner’s feelings, subjecting them to mental and physical torture.
+A narcissist is a self-important individual that never cares about their partner’s feelings, subjecting them to mental and physical torture.
 If you notice the signs discussed above in your partner, it would be good for you to rethink your relationship.
 Moreover, such relationships usually do not last long, and narcissists often end up alone.
 After the breakup, they may try to get back into their partner’s life.
 If you find yourself in such a situation, it is better for you not to fall for their tricks.

 Frequently Asked Questions

 Narcissists do not commonly apologize.
 However, they may do so without genuine remorse, for ulterior motives and as a means to an end they want to achieve.

 What are the red flags of a narcissist?